pledra/odoo/doc/reference/guidelines.rst

 For *data*, split them by purpose : demo or data.
 The filename will be the main_model name, suffixed by *_demo.xml* or *_data.xml*.

-For *controllers*, the only file should be named *main.py*.
-Otherwise, if you need to inherit an existing controller from another module, its name will be *<module_name>.py*.
+For *controllers*, the only file should be named *<my_module_name>.py*.
+If you need to inherit an existing controller from another module, its name will be *<module_name>.py*.
 Unlike *models*, each controller class should be contained in a separated file.
+For instance, *purchase* module implements its part of the customer portal in :file:`controllers/portal.py` and its own typical routes on :file:`controllers/purchase.py`.

-For *static files*, since the resources can be used in different contexts (frontend, backend, both), they will be included in only one bundle.
-So, CSS/Less, JavaScript and XML files should be suffixed with the name of the bundle type. i.e.: *im_chat_common.css*, *im_chat_common.js* for 'assets_common' bundle, and *im_chat_backend.css*, *im_chat_backend.js* for 'assets_backend' bundle.
+For *static files*, since the resources can be used in different contexts, they will have to be cut according to their use (frontend, backend, both).
+The file name should describe the feature implemented in it.
+For instance, :file:`chat_window.js` in *mail* module provides the little conversation window used in the webclient, but also in the livechat.
+It will be in 'assets_backend' bundle, and in 'assets_frontend' bundle (*website_livechat* module).

-If the module owns only one file, the convention will be *<module_name>.ext* (i.e.: *project.js*).
+If the module owns only one file, the convention will be *<module_name>.<ext>* (i.e.: *project.js*).
 Don't link data (image, libraries) outside Odoo: do not use an URL to an image but copy it in our codebase instead.

-Regarding *data*, split them by purpose: data or demo.
-The filename will be the *main_model* name, suffixed by *_data.xml* or *_demo.xml*.

 Regarding *wizards*, naming convention is :

 - :file:`{<main_transient>}.py`
 - :file:`{<main_transient>}_views.xml`

-Where *<main_transient>* is the name of the dominant transient model, just like for *models*. <main_transient>.py can contains the models 'model.action' and 'model.action.line'.
+Where *<main_transient>* is the name of the dominant transient model, just like for *models*. <main_transient>.py can contains the models 'transient_model.action' and 'transient_model.action.line'.

 For *statistics reports*, their names should look like :